 A defining factor of leading enterprise cloud application makers is User Experience (UX).
 You’ll often hear this coined as “Consumerization of IT.”
 Business users want the same look and feel from their business apps that they get from their consumer apps.

 With employees all over the US in sales and marketing, cloud-based systems allowed Keap’s management team to connect with their sales teams in a more meaningful way.
 Utilizing NetSuite’s CRM module, their sales team was able to submit sales orders from the field that impacted the GL immediately.
 Their case management team also gained visibility into meaningful customer sales metrics while dealing with an issue.

 Committing to a Build-Not-Buy methodology, Brian Luckey leaned on NetSuite as a platform to develop applications on a single platform instead of adding a disparate family of apps and creating an “integration farm.”
 With his resources focused on growth, Brian leaned on 360’s development team to build mobility apps for IT and marketing.

-Utilizing APIs, Infusionsoft connected apps to increase value and improve efficiency.
-Adaptive Insights, an application for budgeting and planning was integrated into Netsuite to allow budgeting and planning collaboration from within Netsuite.
-Box’s API allows all of Infusionsoft’s employees to access content in the context of a customer record in NetSuite.
+Utilizing APIs, Keap connected apps to increase value and improve efficiency.
+Adaptive Planning, an application for budgeting and planning was integrated into Netsuite to allow budgeting and planning collaboration from within NetSuite.
+Box’s API allows all of Keap’s employees to access content in the context of a customer record in NetSuite.
 Using Box’s native provisioning capabilities, each department can access customer files relevant to (not only) the customer and their department.

 A More Connected, Awesome Experience